 - In a separate bowl, sift five and a quarter cups of flour into a separate large bowl.
-Add in the cinnamon, baking powder and a pinch of salt.
+Add in the cinnamon, ground clove powder, baking powder and a pinch of salt.
 Whisk together.

 - Clean a large surface like your kitchen counter or kitchen table.
 When you're ready to roll out the dough, lightly oil your hands with a bit of oil.
 Gather the dough from the bowl and roll the dough into a log.
 Cut the dough into four equal pieces.

 - Roll each piece into a ball and then use your hands to shape the dough into a flat narrow log about 3 inches wide and an inch in height.
 The length can be up to you!
 But try to make the logs similar in size so that they bake evenly in the oven.
 Place the loaves on a cookie sheet.

 - Use a butter knife to score the loaves diagonally into pieces about 1/2" - 3/4" wide.
 But make sure that the knife doesn't go all the way through to the bottom of the cookie sheet.
 It's just to mark the dough so that you know where to cut the baked biscotti.

 - Allow the loaves to bake in the oven for 25 minutes at 325 degrees F on convection bake.